LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 ![form-continue-image](pictures/form-continue-image.png?classes=border&height=650px)

 {{% notice note %}}
-You may be thinking that you are missing an image for the destination select view.
-The installer should skip past this automatically.
-If it does not leave the settings as they are defaulted.
+Take note that the installer skips past the `Destination Select` screen.
+VirtualBox changed how you can specify the installation location, but left the option on the installer.
+This article uses the default installation location. **If you are ever prompted to change, or select an installation location leave it on the default option**.
+At the time of creating this article the installation location was hidden behind the `Change Install Location...` button.
+You can see this button in the following images.
+This article will not even click the button as we want the default location.
 {{% /notice %}}

 ### Installation Type

-We will be using the standard installation of VirtualBox for this walkthrough.
+You will be using the standard installation of VirtualBox for this walkthrough.
 This is the default type of installation.
 Click the `Install` button.

 ![change-install-location](pictures/change-install-location.png?classes=border&height=650px)